-If you continue using the same beat-up strategies that are old and uninspiring, the chances are that you’ll also see reduced results in your outbound marketing.
+If you continue using the same beat-up strategies, chances are that you’ll also see reduced results in your outbound marketing.
 Stop pasting logos on someone else’s marketing messages and strive to stand out by using all the venues you have at your disposal.

 Regardless of the mediums you use – billboards, print, PPC and video marketing – don’t be afraid to tell your story!
 Craft the message you want to communicate and know how to get it to prospective customers.

 At the same time, expand your mindset and do more than direct email, email blasts and trade shows.
-The secret to killing it in outbound marketing is to think outside the box.
+The secret to killing it in outbound marketing is thinking outside the box.